0xRobinR/scholarly-articles/articles/the-math-behind-sha256.md

 2. **second preimage resistance**: given an input m1, it's computationally infeasible to find a different input m2 such that hash(m1) = hash(m2). this is ensured by the complexity of the message schedule and compression function.

-3. **collision resistance**: it's computationally infeasible to find two different messages m1 and m2 such that hash(m1) = hash(m2). the best-known attacks on sha-256 still require approximately 2^128 operations, far beyond current computational capabilities[4].
+3. **collision resistance**: it's computationally infeasible to find two different messages m1 and m2 such that hash(m1) = hash(m2). the best-known attacks on sha-256 still require approximately 2^128 operations, far beyond current computational capabilities.

 4. **avalanche effect**: a small change in the input results in a significantly different hash output. this is achieved through the complex interplay of bitwise operations and the message schedule.

 ## enhancements and variations

-researchers continue to explore ways to improve upon the sha-256 algorithm. for instance, the esha-256 (enhanced secure hash algorithm) proposes modifications to the compression function and reduces the number of rounds from 64 to 32, aiming to decrease computation time while maintaining security[8].
+researchers continue to explore ways to improve upon the sha-256 algorithm. for instance, the esha-256 (enhanced secure hash algorithm) proposes modifications to the compression function and reduces the number of rounds from 64 to 32, aiming to decrease computation time while maintaining security.

 understanding the mathematical intricacies of sha-256 is crucial for cryptographers and security experts. it allows them to analyze potential vulnerabilities, propose improvements, and develop more robust cryptographic systems for the ever-evolving landscape of information security.